gwendalminguy/tool-echoes/README.md

 $ ./automation.sh
 ```

-This will allow the execution on a regular schedule of the `log.py` script.
+This will allow the execution on a regular schedule of `log.py` and `statistics.py` scripts.
+The statistics for the current year will regularly be exported as a json file in the `data/exports/`directory.
 The user might be prompted by the system to authorize the automation, to allow it to execute the script.

 <details>
-	<summary>Manual Procedure</summary>
+	<summary><b>Manual Procedure</b></summary>

 If desired, this can also be achieved manually, using the `Crontab` utility (pre-installed on macOS), as follows: